Sofía Casanova: World War II and afterwards

 With her Warsaw house reduced to rubble during the Warsaw Uprising she moved to Poznań to live with her daughter Halina's family.
 Most of her manuscripts were burnt or otherwise lost in course of the fighting in 1944–1945.
 Although she was almost blind, she continued to write, aided by her grandchildren, to whom she dictated her last experiences.
 According to some sources, she wanted to end her days in Spain; other sources suggest that she chose to stay with her family in the Communist-held Poland, even at the cost of renouncing her Spanish citizenship, which reportedly was in a way her "second death".
 In 1950 Josefa López Calvo died; she was known as Pepa, a female Galician servant who accompanied Casanova since her Russian days.
 In 1952 the Royal Galician Academy named Casanova an academic of honor.
-She died in Poznań on 16 January 1958; her passing was acknowledged by some Spanish press titles, and a few published related homage articles.
+She died in Poznań on 16 January 1958; her death was acknowledged by some Spanish press titles, and a few published related homage articles.
 At the moment of death she had at least ten living grandchildren; it is not clear whether and how many great-grandchildren she had.
 She is buried in the Poznań Jan Vianney cemetery.